yopgaming/SIT.Core/README.md

 * This is by no means designed for cheats (this project was made because cheats have destroyed the Live experience)
 * This is by no means designed for illegally downloading the game (and has blocks for people that do!)
 * This is purely for educational purposes.
 I am using this to learn Unity and TCP/UDP/Web Socket Networking and I learnt a lot from BattleState Games \o/.
 * I am not affiliated with BSG or others (on Reddit or Discord) claiming to be working on a project.
-Do NOT contact SPTarkov subreddit about this project.
+Do NOT contact SPTarkov subreddit or Discord about this project.
 * This project is not affiliated with SPTarkov but uses its excellent Server.

 ## Support